We are improving UW by forming our union

 FAQ

-A Union is a group of workers who have come together to make systemic changes!
-We are organizing for a Union Election in order to win the legal right to negotiate as a group with our employer over mandatory subjects of bargaining: wages, benefits, and working conditions.
+A Union is a group of workers who have come together to make transformative and large-scale improvements!
+We filed for a Union Election in order to win the legal right to negotiate as a group with our employer over mandatory subjects of bargaining: wages, benefits, and working conditions.
 The result of negotiations is a legally binding Collective Bargaining Agreement that must be followed – and provides a process for recourse if it is not.
+Unions are grounded in the belief that workers should have a say in the decisions made about their work, and that workplaces improve when employers honor the expertise of their staff.
 Uniting together gives us far more power and protection than when we try to address our employer as individuals.

 Why SEIU Local 925?

-SEIU Local 925 is the largest and most powerful union representing workers at the UW.
-Members of SEIU 925 include more than 7,000 classified staff and hundreds of professional and academic staff at the UW.
-By joining together with thousands of our colleagues and unionizing with SEIU 925, we will be well positioned to win the kinds of improvements we need for all of our Advising colleagues.
-It makes sense to join this effective, diverse union.
+In short, SEIU 925 is the largest and most powerful Union representing workers at the UW, which means that Unionizing with SEIU 925 will position us to win the kinds of improvements we need for all of our Advising colleagues.

 • inadequate training for new advisers;